-According to a study conducted by the Canadian Centre for Child Protection (C3P) approximately 750 cases involving sexual offences against a minimum of 1,200 children occurred between 1997 and 2017 by about 714 employees working in Canadian K-12 schools.
+Schools: According to a study conducted by the Canadian Centre for Child Protection (C3P) approximately 500 students were sexually victimized (or allegedly victimized) by school personnel between 2017 and 2021 by about 252 current or former employees working in Canadian K-12 schools.

 To read the final results of the study, Child Sexual Abuse and Victimization by K-12 School Personnel in Canada, click here.

 What can YOU do?

 Be informed, pay attention, and do something.
 Children depend on adults for their protection: